Brooks Levitate 5 Review Analysis (2022)

-The Brooks Levitate 5 is a shoe with a sleek knit upper and firm cushioning for fans of the brand.
+The Brooks Levitate 5 is a shoe with a sleek knit upper and firm cushioning for the brand’s fans.

 The Brooks Levitate 5 is a traditional running shoe that’s improved but is more about style than performance.
 It comes in two support versions, neutral and overpronation (GTS).
 Here we focus on the first.